So you’re ready to create an online home for your church. Great! Now the question is: what are the best church website builder?

 In terms of security, we love the backup site feature, which means you’re always covered if you accidentally mess up the design or want to restore it to a previous state.
 And speaking of template design, Wix gives you a lot of customization freedom.

 Wix is also known for its fantastic app market, where you can install tons of free extensions.
 There is even one that works specifically for accepting donations.
 This means that if a feature isn’t available out of the box, you’re sure to find it in their 250+ free and paid extra apps.

 The Get Funding app for accepting donations on Wix sites

 Where they could improve: Wix is on the pricier end of the spectrum.
-We also find that if you store a lot of long videos on the site, such as long recorded sermons or masses, you might eventually run out of storage.
+We also find that if you store a lot of long videos on the site, such as long recorded sermons or masses, you might eventually run out of storage or video minutes.
 However, you can easily upload to YouTube and embed your video on your site without any problems or using up any Wix storage.
 Of course, picking a higher Wix plan is another option.

 Complex websites for big churches or religious organization websites could also require more sub-navigation levels, because Wix only has one.

 Finally, one downside is that once you’ve chosen your template, you can’t ever change your mind.
 You’ll be able to edit and customize it, but not start with a completely new one (unless you start from scratch).

 How much does Wix cost?
 You’re looking at $16 per month for the Combo plan.
 It’s ad-free and includes a free custom domain name for 1 year.
 Our full guide to Wix prices is here.